Seventy-seven percent of global online purchases are made with a local or alternative payment method rather than with a credit card.

 ‘Local payment methods’ are any payment methods other than the global standard bearers (Visa, Mastercard etc) which are popular or dominant in any given market.
 For instance, in China, AliPay has a market share of over 50% for online payments , making it a locally preferred payment method.

 A digital payment method, for instance an e-wallet, can be used both online and instore.
 Online payment methods, on the other hand, as the name suggests can only be used online.

-Find out how you can integrate local payment methods today.
+Find out how you can integrate alternative payment methods today.